Docs

 When writing a component, make sure that all of its non-transient members implement Serializable.

-For example, if a view is holding a reference to a data transfer object or a configuration object, it must be marked as serializable, and all its members must be serializable:
+For example, if a view is holding a reference to a data transfer object or a configuration object, it must be marked as serializable.
+Also, all of its members must be serializable:

 }